 Introduction to Technology Transfer at Cal Poly

 Got an innovation?
-Consider working with the Office of Research & Economic Development's Technology Transfer Group to make the most of your hard work!
+Consider working with the Division of Research to make the most of your hard work!

 You can learn about the Cal Poly Technology Transfer process in the videos below.
 Always feel free to contact us as well.
 We're here for you.